-In the first 9 months of the year 2024 the capital projects were financed from Company's operating cash flow, therefore no borrowing cost directly attributable to the acquisition, construction or production of a qualifying assets was capitalized during first 9 months of the year 2024 (2023: RON nil).
-The Company's borrowing funds obtained for generally for the business are not used for the purpose of obtaining a qualifying asset, thus Management determined that no borrowing cost is considered eligible in first 9 months of the year 2024 and 2023 for capitalization by applying a capitalization rate to the expenditure on the asset.
+In the first quarter of the year 2025 the capital projects were financed from Company's operating cash flow, therefore no borrowing cost directly attributable to the acquisition, construction or production of a qualifying assets was capitalized during first 3 months of the year 2025 (2024: RON nil).

+The Company's borrowing funds obtained for generally for the business are not used for the purpose of obtaining a qualifying asset, thus Management determined that no borrowing cost is considered eligible in first quarter of the year 2025 and 2024 for capitalization by applying a capitalization rate to the expenditure on the asset.